-The purpose of RVAFTC is to provide full Thanksgiving courses, non-perishable to-go boxes, winter clothing, haircuts, health screenings, employment opportunities, and other free services to the citizens of Richmond who are in greater need.
+The purpose of RVAFTC is to provide full Thanksgiving courses, non-perishable to-go boxes, clothing, haircuts, health screenings, employment opportunities, and other free services to the citizens who are currently down on their luck.
 Last year, we fed over 1,500 men, women, and children in Richmond, VA.
 Can’t attend, but want to help?
 Make a donation online at www.RVAFeedtheCity.com and find out more information about how you can help us begin to make a global impact towards ending homelessness.
 We will share more details for those in the Richmond and Los Angeles area who want to volunteer, sponsor and partner with us.